Bible Truth for Everyday Life

 Search for Bible verse songs, and you might quickly commit these verses to memory.

-3. Create a flipbook of verses.
+3. Create a flipbook of Bible verses to memorize.

 Every time I memorized a new verse, I wrote it in the book.